dojo/docs/dijit/TooltipDialog.rst

 The dijit/TooltipDialog displays a tooltip that contains form elements (like a dialog).

 Although both Dialog and TooltipDialog are modal, TooltipDialog can be closed by clicking anywhere on the screen, whereas for Dialog you must click on the [x] mark of the Dialog.

-A TooltipDialog can only be opened as a drop down from another widget, usually `dijit/form/DropDownButton`.
+A TooltipDialog is meant to be opened as a drop down from another widget, usually :ref:`dijit/form/DropDownButton <dijit/form/DropDownButton>`.

 Examples